 The Stanbic IBTC Bank offers Nigerian entrepreneurs a great opportunity to obtain business loans without providing collateral.

-The loans are designed to help SMEs buy their business assets, products supplies and other facilities.
+These loans are designed to help SMEs buy their business assets, products supplies and other facilities.

-However the assets only become your own when you make the last payment on the received loan.
+However the assets only become your own when you make the last payment on the received loans.

 To apply for Stanbic IBTC non-collateral loan, you should be prepared to provide the bank with the following information: